jump-dev/JuMP.jl/README.md

 # Getting Speed

-Using Julia's powerful metaprogramming features, we can turn easy-to-read statements into the a sparse internal representation very quickly.
+Using Julia's powerful metaprogramming features, we can turn easy-to-read statements into a sparse internal representation very quickly.
 To invoke this, use the @addConstraint (and @setObjective) macros.
 Here are some examples:

     @addConstraint(m, x[i] - s[i] <= 0)